 ATRS has contributory and non-contributory plans.
 Contributory members are required by code to contribute 7% of their salaries.
 Each participating employer is required by code to contribute at a rate established by the Arkansas General Assembly.
 The current employer rate is 15% of covered salaries.
 The employer contribution was paid by the Arkansas Department of Education from the public school fund, except for those employees paid from federal funding.
 Employer contributions for those employees were paid by the District.
-Beginning July 1, 1993, the employer contribution for nonfederally funded members became the lesser of the result of multiplying the applicable percent of active member payroll for the fiscal year by the total covered reported salaries, or the amount appropriated by the Arkansas General Assembly.
+Beginning July 1, 1993, the employer contribution for nonfederally funded members became the lesser of the result of multiplying the applicable percent of active member payroll for the fiscal year by the total covered reported salaries of the previous fiscal year, including any prior year reported salaries, or the amount appropriated by the Arkansas General Assembly.
+The amount appropriated is limited to the amount funded.
+The Department of Education determines the amount funded.